Cognigy/Documentation/docs/en/docs/live-agent/settings/skills.md

 ---
 title: "Skills"
 slug: "skills"
+description: ""
 hidden: false
 ---

 # Skills

-Skills are specific abilities that human agents possess, such as language proficiency and expertise in particular domains.
+_Skills_ are specific abilities that human agents possess, such as language proficiency and expertise in particular domains.

 Only users with the Administrator and Supervisor roles can configure and assign skills.